parkhojeong/brl-converter-frontend/README.md

 - nothing special

 ### feature
-- visualize uploaded brl format file to text(1)
+- visualize uploaded brl format file to braille text(1)
-- convert braille img to text(2)
+- convert img to braille text(2)
 - compare (1) and (2) by "An O(ND) Difference Algorithm and its Variations" (Myers, 1986)